CrunchyData/postgres-operator/hugo/content/Configuration/pgo-yaml-configuration.md

 |BackupStorage    |required, the value of the storage configuration to use for backups, including the storage for pgbackrest repo volumes
 |ReplicaStorage    |required, the value of the storage configuration to use for the replica PostgreSQL deployments
 |ReplicaStorage    |required, the value of the storage configuration to use for the replica PostgreSQL deployments
+|BackrestStorage    |required, the value of the storage configuration to use for the pgbackrest shared repository deployment created when a user specifies pgbackrest to be enabled on a cluster
 |StorageClass        |for a dynamic storage type, you can specify the storage class used for storage provisioning(e.g. standard, gold, fast)
 |AccessMode        |the access mode for new PVCs (e.g. ReadWriteMany, ReadWriteOnce, ReadOnlyMany).
 See below for descriptions of these.
 |Size        |the size to use when creating new PVCs (e.g. 100M, 1Gi)